 It is effective to decrease total cholesterol and triglycerides, low-density lipoprotein cholesterol levels, and increase high-density lipoprotein cholesterol levels.

 Moreover, coriander seed also enhances bile acid formation and increases the degradation of cholesterol to fecal bile acids and neutral sterols thus preventing hypocholesterolemia and showing cardiovascular protective effects (6).

 5. Contraceptive properties of Coriander seed

 It contains a bioactive compound that decreases serum progesterone levels and may be responsible for the anti-implantation effect thus coriander seed may use as an antifertility agent in women (7).

 6. Effect on dyspepsia, abdominal colic, diarrhea, hypertension, and diuretic

-7. Coriander seeds are good Healthy vision & prevent eye complications
+7. Coriander seeds are good for Healthy vision & prevent eye complications

-A research study done on rat’s combination of mango seed and coriander consumption is effective to prevent eye complications such as cataracts and retinopathy in diabetes mellitus patients due to the presence of the high amount of polyphenol-rich substances (9).
+A research study done on rats’ combination of mango seed and coriander consumption is effective to prevent eye complications such as cataracts and retinopathy in diabetes mellitus patients due to the presence of a high amount of polyphenol-rich substances (9).

 8. Treat diarrhea

 Consumption of coriander seed is effective for the treatment of diarrhea caused by Enterotoxigenic E.coli, Enteropathogenic E.coli, Salmonella typhimurium, Salmonella entertidis, Shigella dysentriae, Shigella, Candida albicans, Candida tropicalis, and Candida krusei (10).